-When scoring student work samples Peer Reviewers may need to mark student samples as "unable to be scored" at both point A and point B. If student work is unable to be scored at either point A or point B, both samples will be marked as "unable to be scored."
+Peer Reviewers determine the performance level (0-7) of student work artifacts at both point A and point B using the same rubrics as teachers that are provided in the 1st and 2nd Grade TEAM Portfolio Resource Guide.
+When scoring student work samples Peer Reviewers may need to mark student samples as "not scorable".
+If student work is unable to be scored at either point A or point B, both samples will be marked as "not scorable."
 The differentiated sample will show 0 growth from point A and point B.

-Reasons student work cannot be scored:
+Reasons student work may be marked not scorable:

-- 1. No video of oral assessment - 2.
-No answer key, if required - 3.
-Does not follow assessment guidelines - 4.
-The student is not the same at both Point A and Point B. - 5.
-The student is the same in more than one differentiated level (emerging, proficient, advanced) - 6.
-The student work is blank (e.g., there is nothing on the paper or video)
+- 1. There is no evidence that the assessment is aligned to the standard - 2.
+No video of oral assessment - 3.
+Required answer key is missing - The teacher submits an answer key which does not follows the answer key guidelines in the portfolio resource guide. - 4.
+The student is not the same at both Point A and Point B. - o The student is not visible in the video to determine if it is the same student at point A and B - 5.
+The student is used in multiple Samples within the Collection - o The same student was used in multiple differentiated samples (emerging, proficient, advanced) - 6.
+The student work is blank (e.g., there is nothing on the paper or video) - o Poor video or sound quality hindered the ability to score student work - Uploaded a file type that is not supported - Student work is the same evidence at point A and point B - 7.
+Does not follow assessment guidelines - o Required evidence stated in portfolio resource guide was not submitted